Khalidsaif11/mcb185_homework/48report.md

 for this program, we used conditions, one loop, and while.
 				we could not think of a way to solve this with another 'for' loop.

--we first used an outer loop that takes care of the number of trials.
-				then, we used a 'while' loop.
-					this loop will continue as long as success & failures below 3. if any of the two is 3, then this while loop will break.
+- we first used an outer loop that takes care of the number of trials. then, we used a 'while' loop. this loop will continue as long as success & failures below 3. if any of the two is 3, then this while loop will break.
--then, we used a bunch of increments for
-	deaths, successes, failures, & revives.
+- then, we used a bunch of increments for deaths, successes, failures, & revives.
--for finalization, we just wrote the probabilities of deaths,
-				stabilizations, & revives.
+- for finalization, we just wrote the probabilities of deaths, stabilizations, & revives.
--lastly, we printed each of the probabilities.
+- lastly, we printed each of the probabilities.

 our result was:

-+die:       0.407
++ die:       0.407
-+stabilize: 0.4103
++ stabilize: 0.4103
-+revive:    0.1827
++ revive:    0.1827

 this is close enough to the expected estimation.